tardis-sn/tardis/docs/development/git_workflow.rst

      python setup.py build_sphinx

    The last line should just state ``build succeeded``, and should not mention any warnings.
-(For more details, see the AstroPy :ref:`documentation-guidelines` we follow.)
+(For more details, see the Astropy :ref:`documentation-guidelines` we follow.)

 #.
 See which files have changed with ``git status`` (see `git status`_).